meisin/Commodity-News-Event-Extraction/Commodity-News-Corpus/README.md

       - Price position (*Position-high*, *Position-low*): Describes the position of the current commodity price.

 - 21 Argument roles
+  Please refer to the annotation guide for list of events and its corresponding list of argument roles.

-For complete list of the above, please refer to Event Annotation Guidelines.pdf
+For complete list of the above, please refer to **Event Annotation Guidelines.pdf**.

 The diagram below shows the annotation details using the tool called Brat Annotation Tool.